 \section{Experiments}

-The workflow to achieve the mission for the agents as described in the last the paragraph in Sec.~Introduction is as follows: \begin{itemize} \item [[0a\!\!]]~To examine if there are any errors found in any of the agents, the base issues commands to move each agent by tiny displacements (and consequently \#2 is found to have the error). \item [[0b\!\!]]~Corresponding to each possible hypothesis ($h_a$ and $h_s$), the virtual spaces $\left\{{\bm R}^{\left(h_l\right)}\right\}_{l=a,s}$ are prepared as putting each constraint. \item [[1\!\!]]~ Reinforcement learning ($Q_\alpha$) is performed at the command base using the virtual space, getting 'the operation plan $\alpha$' designed to distinguish the hypothesises. \item [[2\!\!]]~ The plan $\alpha$ is performed by the agents.
-The command base compares the observed trajectory with trajectory obtained in the virtual spaces in step [1].
-By the comparison, the hypothesis giving the closer trajectory to the observed one is identified as what happens ($h_a$ in this case). \item [[3\!\!]]~ By taking the virtual space ${\bm R}^{\left(h_a\right)}$ as the identified hypothesis, another learning $Q_\beta$ is performed to get the optimal plan $\beta$ for the original mission (conveying items to goal posts in this case). \item [[4\!\!]]~ Agents are operated according to the plan $\beta$. \end{itemize} All learnings and operations (as simulation, not by real machines) are performed on a Linux server.
-The learning part is the most time-consuming, taking approximately 3h using a single processor without any parallelization to complete.
-For the learning, we used PPO2 (proximal policy optimization, version2) algorithm~\cite{2015SCH} implemented on OpenAI Gym~\cite{2016BRO} library.
-Reinforcement learning $(Q_{\alpha})$ is benchmarked on MLP~(Multilayer perceptron) and LSTM~(long-short time memory) network structures, and the two performances are compared.
-We did not make any specific tuning for hyperparameters as a default setting, though it has been pointed out that hyperparameter optimization (HPO) can significantly improve the performance of reinforcement learning. ~\cite{2018HEN,2020STR,2020BIH,2012SNO,2015DOM,2021BIH,2020YOU} The comparison shows that MLP performs better (the possible reasons are given in the third paragraph in \S\ref{sec.discussions}.
-As such, the results explained in the main text are obtained by an MLP network structure.
-Note that, for the agents, LSTM also generates almost similar behaviors as MLP (the possible reasons are given in the appendix, \S\ref{res.lstm}.
+The workflow required to achieve the mission for the agents, as described in Sec.~Introduction, proceeds as follows: \begin{itemize} \item [[0a]]~To determine if there are errors found in any of the agents, the base issues commands to move all agents by tiny displacements (and consequently, \#2 is found to have an error). \item [[0b]]~Corresponding to each possible hypothesis ($h_a$ and $h_s$), the virtual spaces $\left\{{\bm R}^{\left(h_l\right)}\right\}_{l=a,s}$ are prepared by applying each constraint. \item [[1]]~ Reinforcement learning ($Q_\alpha$) is performed at the command base using the virtual space, generating ``the operation plan $\alpha$`` to distinguish the hypotheses. \item [[2]]~ The plan $\alpha$ is performed by the agents.
+The command base compares the observed trajectory with that obtained in the virtual spaces in Step [1].
+In the process, the hypothesis that yields the closest trajectory to that observed is identified as accurate ($h_a$). \item [[3]]~ By taking the virtual space ${\bm R}^{\left(h_a\right)}$ as the identified hypothesis, another learning $Q_\beta$ is performed to get the optimal plan $\beta$ for the original mission (conveying items to goal posts). \item [[4]]~ Agents are operated according to the plan $\beta$. \end{itemize} All learning processes and operations are simulated on a Linux server.
+The learning phase is the most time-intensive, requiring approximately 3h using a single processor without any parallelization to complete.
+For the learning phase, we implemented the PPO2 (proximal policy optimization, version2) algorithm~\cite{2015SCH} from the OpenAI Gym~\cite{2016BRO} library.
+Reinforcement learning $(Q_{\alpha})$ was benchmarked on the MLP~(multilayer perceptron) and LSTM~(long-short time memory) network structures, with performance compared between them.
+We did not conduct specific tuning for the hyperparameters as a default setting, { as shown in Table ~\ref{table.hp}. } However, it has been pointed out that hyperparameter optimization (HPO) can significantly improve the performance of reinforcement learning. ~\cite{2018HEN,2020STR,2020BIH,2012SNO,2015DOM,2021BIH,2020YOU} The comparison indicates that MLP performs better, with possible reasons given in the third paragraph of \S\ref{sec.discussions}.
+The results described herein Were obtained by the MLP network structure.
+Notably, LSTM also generated almost identical agent behaviors to those exhibited by the MLP (possible reasons are given in the Appendix, \S\ref{res.lstm}.